azuyalabs/VoltaPi/README.md

 This repository contains the source script to generate the distribution out of an existing Raspbian distro image.

+!!
+This distribution is still in development and should not be used in Production !!

 ## Where to get it?
 At the moment Volta is still in a very early stage of development, so no official releases are made yet.
 However a first 'alpha' edition of the image can be downloaded [here](http://volta.azuya.studio/voltapi-stretch-lite-0.1.0.zip)